Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

 and

 \end{theorem}

-\begin{proof} First we want to show the upper bound.
-Let $G$ be a graph of NLC-width $k$ and let $x$,$y$ be two non-adjacent vertices of $G$.
+\begin{proof} In order to show the upper bound on NLC-width, let $G$ be a graph of NLC-width $k$ and let $v$ and $w$ be two non-adjacent vertices of $G$.
 Further, let $T$ be an NLC-width $k$-expression-tree that defines $G$.
-We now define a new NLC-width $k+2$-expression-tree that defines $H$.
+We now define an NLC-width $(k+2)$-expression-tree that defines $G+\{v,w\}$.
 We start with a copy $T'$ of $T$.
-Let $u$ and $v$ be the leaves of $T'$ that correspond to vertices $x$ and $y$, respectively, of graph $G$.
-First, we relabel leaf $u$ and $v$ in $T'$ by $\bullet_{k+1}$ and $\bullet_{k+2}$, respectively.
+Let $x$ and $y$ be the leaves of $T'$ that correspond to vertices $v$ and $w$, respectively, of the graph $G$.
+First, we relabel leaf $x$ and $y$ in $T'$ by $\bullet_{k+1}$ and $\bullet_{k+2}$, respectively.